bartongroup/Colabfold_batch_installer/README.md

 *Make sure you check the log files for errors!*

 **N.B.
 There are known issues with alphafold in relaxing models using Amber on GPUs - if this fails, omit the `--use-gpu-relax` argument and run amber only on CPUs - This part of the process on CPUs doesn't seem overly slow**

+Full colabfold usage information can be found by running `run_colabfold.sh -u`

 ## Limitations